 A ship's capture often meant a surgeon's capture William Fly, Charles Johnson explains that the pirates "made several prizes, some of which they discharged, and put on board such of their forced men as begged their discharge; others they sunk, and burnt others; but forced on board carpenters, caulkers, armourers, surgeons, and musicians."1

-To encourage surgeons to do a good job operating on the pirates, they allowed them to be on board the pirate ship without having to sign the articles.
+To encourage surgeons to do a good job when operating on them, pirates allowed them to be on board the pirate ship without having to sign the articles.
 When pirates were captured, the articles, which had been signed in agreement to their cause by the men on the ship, were used as proof in court against those whose signatures appeared.
 Most

 One plus about being a surgeon aboard a pirate ship was that he held a position of prestige amongst them.
-The Solicitor General in the case against Kencate noted that "the Doctor being ador'd among 'em as the pirates God for in him they chiefly confide for their cure and life, and in this trust and dependence it is".5 Even the pirate captains gave the surgeon leeway.
-When Edward Low "very opportunely received the Stroke upon his under Jaw, which laid the Teeth bare"6 and complained about Kencate's stitch work on the wound, the surgeon "struck Low such a Blow with his Fist, that broke out all the Stitches, and then bid him sew up his Chops himself and be damned, so that Low made a very pitiful Figure for some Time after."7 No mention of chastisement or retaliation by Low is ever mentioned.
+The Solicitor General in the case against Kencate noted that "the Doctor being ador'd among 'em as the pirates God for in him they chiefly confide for their cure and life, and in this trust and dependence it is".10 Even the most unstable of pirate captains seem to have given the surgeon leeway.
+When Edward Low "very opportunely received the Stroke upon his under Jaw, which laid the Teeth bare"11 and complained the surgeon's stitch work on the wound, the surgeon "struck Low such a Blow with his Fist, that broke out all the Stitches, and then bid him sew up his Chops himself and be damned, so that Low made a very pitiful Figure for some Time after."12